Fundamental groups, homology equivalences and one-sided h-cobordisms: Introduction

 We now study the case of manifolds.
 The following result is a manifold version of Theorem \ref{main}.
-(To be precise, in the sequel all manifolds are referred to smooth manifolds, but the results hold in PL and topological categories as well.)
+(In the remainder of this paper, we assume all manifolds are smooth manifolds, but our results hold in the PL and topological categories as well.)

 \begin{theorem} Let $X$ be a closed manifold of dimension $n$ ($n\geq 5$), $G$ be a finitely presented group and $\alpha \colon \pi _{1}(X)\rightarrow G$ a group homomorphism.
 Assume that $X$ is spin or that $\ker \{H_1(\alpha) \colon H_{1}(\pi _{1}(X);\mathbb{Z})\rightarrow H_{1}(G;\mathbb{Z})\}$ is torsion free.
-The following are equivalent.
+The following are equivalent:

 \begin{enumerate} \item[(i)] $\alpha $ induces an epimorphism $H_{2}(\alpha )\colon H_{2}(\pi _{1}(X);\mathbb{Z})\rightarrow H_{2}(G;\mathbb{Z}).$